hardscrabble/hardscrabble.github.io/_posts/2012-12-02-open-source.md

 ---
 layout: post
-title: "going open source"
+title: going open source
 date: 2012-12-02 8:58 PM
 category: coding
-tags: devblog, github, open source, san diego, pinboard, gems
+tags:
+- devblog
+- github
+- open source
+- san diego
+- pinboard
+- gems
 ---

 Just for fun I'm sharing [the source code for this blog in full on github](https://github.com/maxjacobson/beefsteak).
 I don't know if anyone else will or should use this but maybe they'll want to and I won't stop them.